moritzebeling/wwworkshop/content/manual/4h-help.md

 # Help

 Programming confronts us with a lot of different challenging problems, but also offers us tools to solve them in various creative ways.
-Since there are countless such problems and countless approaches, paradigms, rules and solutions, it’s nearly impossible to always have them in our head at all times.
+Since there are countless such problems and countless ever evolving approaches, paradigms, rules and solutions, it’s nearly impossible to always have them in our head at all times.
-Which is why programming also means searching the web for help, examples and references.
+Which is why programming also means searching the web for help, examples and references and asking others to help.

+## Read the code

+The first thing to do when you run into errors (e.g. after copying some code from the internet) is to read the code.
+Word by word, line by line.
+Often you quickly realize that you misspelled something or that the syntax is incorrect.

+> Being able to read the code at all requires writing readable code in the first place.
+Always maintain indentation to visualize the structure.
+When naming things (like classnames), try to pick descriptive names.
+It’s a good practice to imagine being a stranger looking at your code for the first time.
+Can you quickly understand it?

 ## Google